jchen321/geosnap4ed-1/data/notes.md

     returns attribute error. error continues after updating to latest version of urllib

-    FIX = In python3, urllib2 has been split into urllib.request and urllib.error
+    FIX = In python3, urllib2 has been split into `urllib.request` and `urllib.error` for some reason